jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 We will offer SSO authentication via the `ISingleSignOnApplication`

-SSO authentication is typically achieved by authenticating with a 3rd party provider (e.g. Google Microsoft, Facebook, etc) using the [OAuth2](https://oauth.net/2/) "Authorization Code Flow", and once authenticated the user gains access to the whole system.
-Regardless of where the user is authenticated, access to this system is still governed by using a centralized JWT token.
+SSO authentication is typically achieved by authenticating with a 3rd party provider (e.g. Google Microsoft, Facebook, etc) using the [OAuth2](https://oauth.net/2/) "Authorization Code Flow" in the Frontend JS app, and once authenticated and authorized, the user gains access to the whole system.

+> Regardless of whether the user is authenticated by the built-in credentials mechanism, or by a SSO integration, access to this system is still governed by the centralized JWT token that this codebase produces.
+Any tokens obtained from an SSO integration can be stored and used in integrations later, but those tokens are not used to maintain access to this codebase.

 The OAuth2 "Authorization Code Flow" is usually performed in a browser, that can be redirected to a 3rd party website and back.
 The flow has several steps where the user signs in and authorizes access to their data provided by the 3rd party.